AdobeDocs/experience-manager-cloud-service.en/help/operations/additional-publish-regions.md

 >[!NOTE]
 >
 >This feature is currently only available for AEM Sites.
 It also cannot be applied to sandbox programs.
-In addition, please be aware that Additional Publish Regions require your program to be updated to AEM release version 10912 or higher.
+In addition, please be aware that additional publish regions feature requires your program to be updated to AEM release version 10912 or higher. ß
 ## Use Cases {#use-cases}

 Below are a few use cases where organizations can benefit from licensing additional publish regions.